-We have released a new version of Helpie WordPress Knowledge Base Wiki plugin – Helpie 1.8.
-This version includes Elementor template builder integration which harnesses the power of Elementor page builder to create your own knowledge base template.
+You can create custom templates for you knowledge base with Elementor page builder plugin and Helpie WordPress Knowledge Base plugins.
+Helpie Knowledge base gives you Elementor Theme Builder integration which harnesses the power of Elementor to create your own knowledge base template.

 What you can do with this Knowledge Base Template feature:

 - Create customs templates for your knowledge base Main page, Single Article pages, and Category pages.

-- Apply different templates for different articles using Elementor’s Display Conditions
+- Apply different templates for different articles and pages using Elementor’s Display Conditions

-- Use all of Elementor’s widgets on your knowledge base articles
+- Use all of Elementor’s widgets especially Dynamic widgets on your knowledge base articles

 Here’s a sample Helpie knowledge base article using a Helpie Default Template.
 It’s simple, elegant and serves the purpose.

-When you get creative and want to design it in a new way, you can use Helpie Knowledge base and Elementor template builder integration.
+When you get creative and want to design it in a new way, you can use Helpie Knowledge base and Elementor theme builder integration.

 In the picture below, the same article is given a customised design using Elementor Template.

-The Page Layout, Fonts, and Colours are all changed with Elementor.
-We have even added Elementor widgets such as Social Share Button, Author Box, Post Info, etc., This is just a sample, and you can do much more customisation with Helpie and Elementor.
+The Page Layout, Fonts, and Colors are all changed with Elementor.
+We have even added Elementor widgets such as Social Share Button, Author Box, Post Info, etc., This is just a sample, and you can do much more customization with Helpie and Elementor.

 You can also apply different templates using specific conditions like Wiki Categories and Tags using “Display Conditions” option and show difference where ever you want.
 Just set it once and it will be displayed everywhere on your knowledge base!